 This comprehensive panel of tests is designed for patients with anemia (low red blood cell mass) to determine the cause and extent of this disorder.
-These tests give a complete overview of all components of the hematologic system at a discounted price compared with ordering each test individually.
+These tests give a complete overview of all components of the hematologic system.

 Health Testing Centers recommend that this test be performed in cooperation with your doctor's recommendations if you have been diagnosed with anemia or if you are following your blood counts to evaluate the progress of your anemia.
 The Anemia Panel can also create a valuable baseline to which your doctor can compare future blood test results.
 The Anemia Panel includes: